Study Shows Fruit and Vegetable Juice Consumption May Reduce Risk of Alzheimer’s Disease

 # # #About The American Journal of Medicine

 The American Journal of Medicine, known as the “Green Journal,” is one of the oldest and most prestigious general internal medicine journals published in the United States.
 AJM, the official journal of The Association of Professors of Medicine, a group comprised of chairs of departments of internal medicine at 125-plus U.S. medical schools, publishes peer-reviewed, original scientific studies that have direct clinical significance.
 The information contained in this article in The American Journal of Medicine is not a substitute for medical advice or treatment, and the Journal recommends consultation with your physician or healthcare professional.
 AJM is published by Elsevier.
-About Elsevier

 Tel: (212) 633-3944